Last Updated on February 7, 2022 by Nancie

 My review of the Birds Choice Upside-Down Suet Feeders I use also includes tips for helping birds find the hidden suet.
 If you hang your suet feeders on baffled poles like I do, be sure to read how to Keep Grackles & Starlings Off Pole-Mounted Upside-Down Suet Feeders.

 Don’t want to put money into replacing your traditional cage feeder with an upside-down feeder?
+You can hack your traditional feeder to turn it upside-down.
 See my post on DIY Starling-Proofing Traditional Suet Feeders.

 Cage Suet Feeders